AldenMB/Apollo/README.md

 # Apollo
-Mmake Apollonian gaskets in your browser!
+Make Apollonian gaskets in your browser!

 [See it in action](https://aldenmb.github.io/apollo/)